bongo227/MechanicsNotes/moments-and-centers-of-mass/moments.md

 If more that one force is acting on the pivot we must add all the moments to find the total moment about that point.
 If the sum of the moments equals zero then the pivot will be at **equilibrium** (it won't rotate).

-If the forces are acting in opisite directions make one direction posative and the other negative then sum the moments the same way.
+If the forces are acting in opposite directions make one direction positive and the other negative then sum the moments the same way.

 #### Example
 ![](/assets/Capture.PNG)